Embassy of the United States, Mogadishu: Closure and evacuation

 Two helicopters carrying a 60-man security detail—51 Marines and 9 US Navy SEALs—reached the embassy compound on the morning of January 5 and left with 61 evacuees.
 Throughout the day US and foreign nationals seeking evacuation arrived at the embassy compound, including the Soviet ambassador and 38 of his staff from the Soviet Union's embassy.
 Meanwhile, the embassy compound was prepared for the main evacuation, which occurred in the early morning hours of January 6.
 The first of four waves of helicopters—three for civilians and the fourth for the security detail and ambassador—left the ships at midnight (UTC+4).
 The final wave reached the ships at 03:43.
 A total of 281 evacuees were taken from the embassy, including eight ambassadors (and two other heads of missions) and 61 Americans.

 Armed looters were observed entering the embassy compound as the final wave departed.
 The doors of the chancery—the main building of the embassy—were reportedly blown open by rocket-propelled grenades within two hours of the embassy's evacuation.
 Somali employees of the embassy—known as foreign service nationals (FSNs)—could not be evacuated.
 Local banks had been closed for some time and the embassy was unable to pay the FSNs.
 The Ambassador left the FSNs with keys to the commissary and warehouse on the embassy compound and they were permitted to take anything they needed.

-The United States has reopened its embassy in Mogadishu nearly three decades after Somalia collapsed into civil war on October 2, 2019.
+The United States reopened its embassy in Mogadishu nearly three decades after Somalia collapsed into civil war, on October 2, 2019.
 Ambassador Donald Yamamoto said that the reopening reflected progress in the Horn of Africa country in recent years and the partnership between the two countries.